timelinez/timelinez.github.io/README.md

 # What is this?

 A JavaScript tech that uses [D3](https://d3js.org/) to make a timeline from a simple text file.
-The timeline code is hosted in this (https://github.com/timelinez/timelinez.github.io/) repository and served by by the good people at Github on https://timelinez.github.io/.
-It plucks a Github organization (or user) and repo-name out of the anchor of the URL (the bit to the right ot the '#') to extract data for a visual timeline.
+The timeline code is maintained in this (https://github.com/timelinez/timelinez.github.io/) repository on Github, who serve it up over HTTP
+on https://timelinez.github.io/.
+It plucks a Github organization (or user) out of the domain, and the repo-name out of the anchor of the URL (the bit to the right ot the '#') to extract data for a visual timeline.

 Here's a reference timeline on JFK's presidency:
 [http://timelinez.github.io#timelinez/jfk](http://timelinez.github.io#timelinez/jfk) (shown visually with this technology).
 The source for that is here: [https://github.com/timelinez/jfk/blob/master/timeline.txt](https://github.com/timelinez/jfk/blob/master/timeline.txt) (very nearly plain text).